mparker2/mparker_phd_thesis/chapter_3/text.md

 Intervals files and corresponding mismatch scores were read into Python using `pandas` and histograms of log transformed mismatch scores were plotted using `matplotlib` [@VanRossum1995; @Mckinney2011; @Hunter2007].
 The threshold of approximately 3 for separating G4-forming and non-G4 forming sequences was chosen using `scipy` to determine the local minimum in the histogram [@Jones2001].
 Joint plots of percentage mismatch score against G4Hunter score were plotted using `seaborn` [@Waskom2014].

-Since positive training examples were outweighed in the dataset by a factor of 10:1, random under-sampling of negative examples was conducted using `imblanced-learn` to attain a ratio of 2:1 [@Lemaitre2001].
+Since positive training examples were outweighed by negative ones in this dataset by a factor of 10:1, random under-sampling of negative examples was conducted using `imblanced-learn` to attain a ratio of 2:1 [@Lemaitre2001].
 This filtered dataset was shuffled and written to disk in bed format, and `bedtools getfasta` was used to extract sequences for each interval from hg19 [@Quinlan2010].
 Sequences were then one hot encoded and loaded into HDF5 format for training using `h5py` [@Collette2013].
 For training of models on trinucleotide content, trinucleotide content statistics were extracted and loaded into HDF5 format.

 ### Model Training and Validation